Wattenscheid-Höntrop station

 Wattenscheid-Höntrop station is a railway station in the district of Wattenscheid of the city of Bochum in the German state of North Rhine-Westphalia.
-It is on the 97 km route of Rhine-Ruhr S-Bahn line S 1 from Dortmund to Solingen.
+It is on the 97 km route of Rhine-Ruhr S-Bahn line S1 from Dortmund to Solingen.
 Wattenscheid station, which is more than a kilometre to the northwest is only served by regional trains.

 History

 The Witten/Dortmund–Oberhausen/Duisburg line of the Bergisch-Märkische Railway Company (Bergisch-Märkischen Eisenbahn-Gesellschaft) was put into operation from the former Bochum Süd station to Mülheim on 1 March 1862.
 A waiting room with a ticket office was opened in Höntrop on 1 June 1886.
 On 1 October 1910, an entrance building was opened.

 S-Bahn line S 1 has served the station since 26 May 1974.
 The entrance building has since been used as a shop or as a restaurant.
 Most recently it has housed a health food store.